JHHa223/Nowcasting_cGAN_Flow/README.md

 ### Part II. conditional GAN architecture for training the nonlinear motion of precipitation fields
 We employed Pix2pix (Isola et al. 2017) to refine the nowcasting outputs produced by optical flow algorithm.

+The codes are provided in the directory "part2_cGAN".

 #### nowcasting_opt_gan.py
 ```